Sports Coach Logo Sports Coach Training Principles Fitness Components

 Athletic Identity: Hercules' Muscles or Achilles Heel?

 Or, as icons of physical perfection, do we unfairly assume that they have equitable superhuman mental strength and endurance as well?
 And what happens when the 'elite athlete' is no longer the 'elite athlete'?
-When they have been dropped from the team, are injured or retired?
-When the elite athlete identity, formed by a lifetime of early morning starts, gruelling training schedules, and countless social sacrifices, is no longer applicable, what is the impact on self-esteem and psychological well-being?
+When have they been dropped from the team, or are they injured or retired?
+When the elite athlete identity, formed by a lifetime of early morning starts, gruelling training schedules, and countless social sacrifices, is no longer applicable, what impacts self-esteem and psychological well-being?

-Does psychology offer helpful models in understanding why some athletes may develop psychological difficulties, such as the diathesis-stress model of psychopathology or role identity and loss theories, but are they being drawn upon?
-Sports Psychologists' knowledge of motivational models and visualisation techniques have been bettering athletes' performance for decades.
+Does psychology offer helpful models in understanding why some athletes may develop psychological difficulties, such as the diathesis-stress model of psychopathology or role identity and loss theories?
+Are they being drawn upon?
+Sports Psychologists' knowledge of motivational models and visualisation techniques has been bettering athletes' performance for decades.
 However, clinical psychologists' expertise in maintaining well-being, with the potential to prolong careers, has yet to be fully utilised in the field of sport.

 Coaches: Protectors or part of the problem?